2061: Odyssey Three: Plot

-Dr. Heywood Floyd, the protagonist of 2010, has had an accident and become a permanent resident of an orbital space hospital.
+Dr. Heywood Floyd, the protagonist of 2010, has had an accident and becomes a permanent resident of an orbital space hospital.
 His estranged grandson, Chris II, works aboard the spacecraft Galaxy.
 Now, at the age of 103, Floyd is chosen as one of six "celebrity guests" to travel aboard the privately owned spaceliner Universe for the first-ever human landing on the surface of Halley's Comet as it again nears Earth.
 The Universe lands on Halley, and the crew explores its surface and its caves.

 On Ganymede, Rolf van der Berg, a second-generation Afrikaner refugee, studies data on satellite surveys of Mount Zeus and forms an astonishing thesis about its nature.
 He communicates his discovery to his uncle Paul Kreuger, and van der Berg is also invited to join the crew of the spacecraft Galaxy for its flyby of Europa.
 As Galaxy nears Europa, Rosie, a stewardess, attempts to hijack the craft, forcing it to crash into Europa's ocean.
 Failing in her plan, she commits suicide, and the Galaxy's crew is stranded.
 Observing the burgeoning aquatic life forms of Europa, the crew pilots Galaxy to an island that they name Haven.

 Universe abandons its exploration of Halley to rescue Galaxy.
-After siphoning water from Halley's vents to refuel, an idea conceived by Universes navigation officer and advanced by Floyd, Universe heads directly for Europa.
+After siphoning water from Halley's vents to refuel, Universe heads directly for Europa.
 During the flight, the celebrity passengers discuss the mystery surrounding Dave Bowman and the monoliths, and whether they would be allowed to land on Europa to rescue Galaxy's crew.
 Floyd follows a suggestion that he simply try to call Bowman on the radio, and later has a strange dream in which he sees a small monolith floating at the foot of his bed.

 On Europa, Van der Berg and Chris Floyd take the shuttle William Tsung (nicknamed Bill Tee) to study Mount Zeus.
 Near Mount Zeus, van der Berg relays the message "LUCY IS HERE" to his uncle Paul.
 It is revealed that Van der Berg's hypothesis, now proven true, was that Mount Zeus is one huge diamond, a remnant from the core of the exploded Jupiter.
 The revelation about Mount Zeus explains how Van der Berg got onto Galaxy and why Rosie tried to hijack it; the rulers of the USSA are concerned and the exiled Afrikaners are interested about what might happen to the world diamond market if a vast mountain of diamond were discovered.